cadus/Cadus-Life-Sensor.github.io./README.md

 ## Welcome to CADUS Life-Sensor

 Life-Sensor is a project currently under development at CADUS Makerspace.
+It is assambley kit not suited for medical use.

+The project started in April 2017 under name remo²hbo (repairable patient monitoring in mobile hospital boxes).
+Initially, it was a coorporation of CADUS and the Universities of Applied Sciences HTW-Berlin and Beuth Hochschule founded by IFAF Berlin.

 Hardware and PCB-Layouts can be found here: